Cisco ACI

 The traditional SDN data center has gone through several transitions.
 Firstly, we had Layer 2 to the core.
 Then, from the access to the core, we had Layer 2 and not Layer 3.
 A design like this would, for example, trunk all VLANs to the core.
 For redundancy, you would manually prune VLANs from the different trunk links.

-Our challenge with this approach of having Layer 2 to the core relies on Spanning Tree Protocol.
+Our challenge with this approach of having Layer 2 to the core relies on the Spanning Tree Protocol.
 Therefore, redundant links are blocked.
-As a result, we don’t have the total bandwidth, leading to performance degradation and waste of resources.
+As a result, we don’t have the total bandwidth, leading to performance degradation and resource waste.
 Another challenge is to rely on topology changes to fix the topology.

 Data Center Design